0xxlegolas/zkhack_2023/README.md

 By shifting computationally intensive logic off-chain, our system can handle complex calculations without overburdening the blockchain.
 This ensures not only robustness in computational capabilities but also efficiency in on-chain operations.
 The on-chain component focuses on proving the integrity of off-chain computations and maintaining state information, significantly reducing gas costs.

 ### Key Features 📌
-User-Centric Privacy: Empower users with control over their personal and financial data.
+**User-Centric Privacy**: Empower users with control over their personal and financial data.
-Efficient On-Chain Verification: Leverage ZKP for on-chain verification of off-chain computations.
+**Efficient On-Chain Verification**: Leverage ZKP for on-chain verification of off-chain computations.
-Scalability and Reduced Costs: Minimize on-chain footprint, reducing gas fees and enhancing scalability.
+**Scalability and Reduced Costs**: Minimize on-chain footprint, reducing gas fees and enhancing scalability.
-Transparent Credit Scoring: Introduce transparency into credit scoring processes in the blockchain ecosystem.
+**Transparent Credit Scoring**: Introduce transparency into credit scoring processes in the blockchain ecosystem.

 ### Future Enhancements  ✨
 Data Source Expansion: Integrate more data sources for comprehensive credit scoring.